MaastrichtU-IDS/d2s-docs/docs/d2s-services.md

 ### Clear Virtuoso triplestore

-You can clear the Virtuoso triplestore using this command:
+You can easily clear the Virtuoso triplestore using this command:

 ```shell
 docker exec -it d2s-cwl-workflows_virtuoso_1 isql-v -U dba -P dba exec="RDF_GLOBAL_RESET ();"